skiss10/ably-multiplayer-chatgpt/README.md

 https://next-js-chat-app.vercel.app/

 This is a demo of building a chat application with [Next.js](https://nextjs.org/) using Ably as the messaging platform.
-In addition to the basic chat functionality, this app incorporates OpenAI's ChatGPT, an advanced language model, to enhance user experience and provide AI-powered chat assistance.
+In addition to the chat functionality, this app incorporates OpenAI's ChatGPT to enhance user experience and provide AI-powered chat assistance.

 You'll learn how to -
 * Create a brand new Next.js application